-Dr. Otu Oviemo Ovadje is a Nigerian medical Doctor who has contributed in developing an effective, simpler and affordable blood auto-transfusion mechanism.
+Dr. Otu Oviemo Ovadje is a Nigerian medical doctor who has contributed in developing an effective, simpler and affordable blood auto-transfusion mechanism.
 He started working on the invention in 1989 with 120 US dollars.
 In 1995, he was declared best African scientist and founded EATSET Industries in April 2001.
 He has patented the invention in 9 countries.

-Auto-transfusion is a technique that is already used in the developed nations; however, this technology is very expensive.
+Auto-transfusion is a technique that is already used in developed nations; however, this technology is very expensive.
 Indeed, it consists of sophisticated equipment using centrifugation, allowing haemoconcentration and cell washing.
 All developing countries cannot afford such equipment to save lives.

 Dr. Oviemo's invention, called EAT-SET (Emergency Auto-Transfusion Set), is very impressive and can save a lot of lives.
 EAT-SET is a system that recovers blood from internal bleeding.
 The EAT-SET device uses the patient's own blood and safely reinfuses it if processed within the first 24 hours after haemorrhage.
 Blood is aspirated into a collection container and is reinfused by gravity to the patient after a filtration process.
 EAT-SET only takes two (2) minutes to process 500 ml of blood.
 Two hundred (200) units were manufactured in Italy for clinical trials.